Financial aid for graduate study

 - 100% coverage of tuition costs and academic fees during all terms of enrollment.

-- Base annual stipends starting at $1,900/month (paid on a twelve-month basis).
-This stipend, in light of the reasonable cost of living in Columbus, allows the student to focus on academics and research.
+- Stipends paid on a monthly basis (paid on a twelve-month basis).
+Our stipend, in light of the reasonable cost of living in Columbus, allows the student to focus on academics and research.

 - Payment of 85% of health insurance premiums.